trinchan/slackbot/README.md

 Setup
 =====
-Create a config file (config.json) to the executing directory with the following format:
+Create a config file (config.json) with the following format:

 ```json
 {